XRayAdams/loremgenerator/README.md

 A simple and configurable Lorem Ipsum generator built with Flutter.

+This project is closed and was moved here [https://github.com/XRayAdams/loremgenerator-rs](https://github.com/XRayAdams/loremgenerator-rs).
+New project was built using Rust and GTK+ v4

 ## Features

 *   **Generate Lorem Ipsum Text:** Create placeholder text for your designs and mockups.